HershNagpal/webcheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model.png)

 Players sign in to play the game of checkers.
 The game is played on a standard 8x8 checkers board.
-The checker pieces are located on individual spaces.
+The pieces are located on individual spaces.
 Players play against another player, taking turns moving pieces and capturing their opponents pieces.

 ## Architecture and Design